 Upon receipt or notice of a report, the College District official shall determine whether the allegations, if proven, would constitute prohibited conduct as defined by this policy.
 If so, the College District official shall immediately authorize or undertake an investigation, regardless of whether a criminal or regulatory investigation regarding the same or similar allegations is pending.

-If the College District official determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy but may constitute a violation of other College District rules or regulations, the College District official shall refer the complaint for consideration under the appropriate policy.
+If the College District official determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy, the College District official shall refer the complaint for consideration under DIAA, as appropriate.

 If appropriate, the College District shall promptly take interim action calculated to prevent prohibited conduct during the course of an investigation.

 The investigation may be conducted by the College District official or a designee or by a third party designated by the College District, such as an attorney.
 When appropriate, the supervisor shall be involved in or informed of the investigation.

 The investigation may consist of personal interviews with the person making the report, the person against whom the report is filed, and others with knowledge of the circumstances surrounding the allegations.
 The investigation may also include analysis of other information or documents related to the allegations.

 Absent extenuating circumstances, the investigation should be completed within ten College District business days from the date of the report; however, the investigator shall take additional time if necessary to complete a thorough investigation.

 The investigator shall prepare a written report of the investigation.
 The report shall be filed with the College District official overseeing the investigation.

 If the results of an investigation indicate that prohibited conduct occurred, the College District shall promptly respond by taking appropriate disciplinary or corrective action reasonably calculated to address the conduct.

 The College District may take action based on the results of an investigation, even if the conduct did not rise to the level of prohibited or unlawful conduct.